 What is your role at TLC?
 I serve as our Associate Director of Conservation and Stewardship.
-I primarily focus my work on land protection and conservation management planning in Wake and Johnston County, but also help support other projects throughout the Triangle.
-I began my work at our conservation planner and really enjoy supporting partnerships and projects that help implement many of our long-term conservation initiatives.
+I primarily focus my work on land protection and conservation management planning in Wake and Johnston counties, but also help support other projects throughout the Triangle.
+I began my work as our conservation planner and really enjoy supporting partnerships and projects that help implement many of our long-term conservation initiatives.

 Favorite TLC Preserve: That’s a tough question, I love them all and my favorite sometimes changes.
-At the moment, I would have to say Walnut Hill is at the top of the list.
+At the moment, I would have to say Bailey and Sarah Williamson Preserve is at the top of the list.
 The 410-acre property is really a keystone tract for the whole Marks Creek Initiative, a partnership with Wake County that has helped protect over 2,500 acres in the area.
 It is a great property with a long agricultural, cultural, and natural history.
 On a walk, you might see old barns, come across and old still, or find resurrection fern on some of the large boulders along the creeks.
-The property also crosses the Wake/Johnston County line and once opened as a public preserve, future trails will eventually connect into the Neuse River Greenway.
+The property also crosses the Wake/Johnston county line and once opened as a public preserve, future trails will eventually connect into the Neuse River Greenway.

 Leigh Ann Hammerbacher first began her career at TLC in 2007 as our Conservation Planner and now serves as our Associate Director of Conservation and Stewardship.
 She has over 10 years of experience in natural resource protection in the Triangle.
 Originally from Guilford County, she grew up exploring the creeks and woods of the Piedmont which instilled a great passion for resource conservation.
 Leigh Ann recently returned to TLC after helping lead the Watershed Protection Program for the City of Raleigh.
 She also has also worked on numerous conservation plans across TLC’s service area as well land projects, conservation partnerships, land management planning, and easement stewardship.